ryokat3/qiita-sync/README.md

 ![My Image](https://raw.githubusercontent.com/ryokat3/qiita-articles/main/image/earth.png)
 ```

-And, it will be automatically changed to the relative file path when downloaded from Qiita site.
+And it will be automatically changed to the relative file path when downloaded from Qiita site.